SAINT LUKE THE EVANGELIST CATHOLIC SCHOOL

 B. Accommodations of Students with Special Needs

 The School strives to accommodate students with physical, emotional, environmental or learning disabilities.
 However, families must fully disclose the nature and known extent of such challenges at the time of registration.
 The School has limited resources to meet special needs and may recommend educational alternatives that may better serve the needs of some students.

-Actively participating St. Luke’s parishioners are defined as those who regularly attend Mass at St. Luke’s and who support the parish of St. Luke’s financially and through parish ministries as verified by the parish office.
-Families meeting these criteria will be deemed a St. Luke’s actively participating parishioner for purposes of determining rate of tuition and admission.
+St. Luke’s parishioners are defined as those who regularly support the parish of St. Luke’s financially and through parish ministries as verified by the parish office.
+Families meeting these criteria will be deemed a St. Luke’s parishioner for purposes of determining rate of tuition and admission.
 To be considered a current St. Luke's parishioner, families must be registered in the parish by December 31 for upcoming school registration.